calsora/Dynasnap-Public/README.md

 These files show exactly what permissions are used, and how the extension interacts with the browser.

-The main business logic and integration code remain private.

 ## Issues/Feedback

 Issues can be raised with the web extension and your feedback would be really valuable good/bad to make this extension better :)